ModFest/platform/docs/platform api/about.md

 ## Swagger UI
 The platform api exposes a Swagger UI.
 By default, it's located at `/swagger-ui.html`.
 The swagger ui is automatically generated based on the code.
+You can put `@Operation` annotations on methods to define further information about a route, this is exposed in the swagger ui.